mk12/sicp/notes/text.md

 - The key must be unique.
 - The simplest, least efficient method is to use a set of records represented by an unordered list.
 This provides $Θ(n)$ access.
 - For "random access", meaning $Θ(1)$ access time complexity, trees are usually used.
-- Data abstraction is important here---you could begin by using unordered lists, and then change the constructor and selectors to use a tree representation.
+- Data abstraction is important here -- you could begin by using unordered lists, and then change the constructor and selectors to use a tree representation.

 ::: exercises
 2.66